CoolCorps/cfh5f/assignments/sprint-seven/README.md

 The client is regular javascript and requires no special setup to run.
 Simply host the files inside the frontend-website folder as a webserver and connect to it.

-You must change the ip or change the game mode to multiplayer local or single player.
+The client attempts to connect to a server on localhost:8080 by default.
+If it cannot connect, it starts in single player mode.

-Search for "mode" in /frontend-website/game/index.js and change it to the desired mode.
-The ip should be below the mode line.
+To change the server Ip search for "serverIp" in /frontend-website/game/index.js

 The client uses Google Sign-In SSO.
-The client id is hard coded in /frontend-website/login/index.html.
+The client id is hard coded in /frontend-website/login/index.html and /frontend-website/index.html

 ## Server